yoann1995/Le-nuage-Magique/README.md

 ### Start the app ###

-First, install the node modules with
+First, install the node modules in both /server and /nuage folders with
 ```
 #!javascript

 npm install
 ```
-in both /server and /nuage folders.

 To run the server, just go to /server and run
 ```